Kypaku/test_vue_app/README.md

 VueJS SPA (Single Page Application) Vuex + Vue Router

-List of items and shopping cart.
+List of items and the shopping cart.

 Items received from the API (https://swapi.co)